bluebirdie/bluebirdie.github.io/content/posts/Assumptions.md

-Assumption is a common concept in statistical analysis.
-For example, we have normality assumption and homoscedasticity assumption in linear regression and ANOVA.
+Assumption is a common concept in statistical analysis,  such as normality and homoscedasticity assumption for general linear models, proportional odds assumption for ordinal regression, proportional hazard assumption for cox regression.

 Checking assumptions is different with making other statistical conclusions.